-The Canadian Council for Refugees holds two Consultations each year, one in the spring (May or June) and one in the fall (November or December).
+The Canadian Council for Refugees holds one to two Consultations each year, one in the spring (May or June) and one in the fall (November or December).
 The Consultations are held in different cities.

 CCR Consultations address issues of refugee protection and immigrant and refugee settlement.
 They bring together 300 or more people from across Canada and beyond.
 Participants include refugees, immigrants, representatives of NGOs, government, UNHCR, academics and international guests.
 A General meeting of members is always held at these Consultations, where the resolutions that drive CCR policy are moved and adopted.

 The consultations offer a key opportunity for information-exchange, networking, strategy development and discussion.

 People who work with newcomers and those with a personal interest in refugees and immigrants are warmly invited.

 - meet and learn from experts in the field